fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> When do should we unit test frontend?

 > As a programmer what's the biggest mic drop you've experienced when arguing with a colleague?

 > How do you know that you've reached expert level at some programming language?